Sundt has always been a company that gives back—because we believe it’s the right thing to do.

 In 1999, we formalized that longstanding tradition of volunteerism and giving by creating the Sundt Foundation, fully controlled by our employee-owners and dedicated to raising up the disadvantaged in our communities.
 Each year the foundation awards thousands of dollars in grants to a diverse array of charitable organizations.
 Click below to learn how to apply for a Sundt Foundation grant.

 Sundt has a proud history of our employee-owners volunteering to help those in need, with contributions organized not only through the Sundt Foundation but also at the grassroots level, across the company.

 Since 1999, we’ve formally logged over 20,000 hours of employee volunteering and charitable activities, ranging from employee-owners helping with local food pantries and blood drives to participating in fundraising walks for heart disease, cancer research and other causes.
 But that number represents only a fraction of our actual volunteer contributions.
 Inherent to our culture of giving back, individual employees regularly organize informal teams for community service of all kinds–hours upon hours of giving back not formally logged through the Foundation’s record-keeping.

-To date, the Sundt Foundation has awarded more than $10 million to nonprofits, primarily in the metropolitan areas of Tucson and Phoenix, AZ; Irvine, Sacramento and San Diego, CA; El Paso, Fort Worth and San Antonio, TX, and Salt Lake City, UT.
+- To date, the Sundt Foundation has awarded $11 million to nonprofits, primarily in the metropolitan areas of Tucson and Phoenix, AZ; Irvine, Sacramento and San Diego, CA; El Paso, Fort Worth and San Antonio, TX, and Salt Lake City, UT.